 Our new plant capacity prompted an extension for our hard stand areas, enabling us to take the number from 40,000 to 200,000 native trees for 2018.
 Thanks to our on-going valued volunteer, Uncle Dan, who jumped on the digger to flatten the new area and constructed the trench for irrigation to be laid.
 Uncle Dan is a cherished uncle of ours who, as well as offering his time and skills is our go-to man in relation to any developments concerning the Marae and our nursery.
 The irrigation lines were then laid for the 43m by 23m space which is located near the driveway of the Marae, adding to the aesthetics and layout of the beautiful surroundings.

 Nursery production and development has increased immensely under the guidance and support of Peter Fraser, Managing Director at Growing Spectrum, Kihikihi.
 Peter has become an invaluable adviser to the organisation with his involvement helping in nursery production, developing specifications for plants and development of the nursery and hygiene standards.
 With his industry knowledge, our organisation will look to set goals for continual quality improvement in all areas of both the growing systems and production methods.
 Our newest staff member, Travis Kruijer has taken the lead on implementing the development goals for our nursery.
 He has been involved with Pūniu River Care from early days, often helping when needed and shares the passion of the organisation and his Marae.
-He has also worked at Growing Spectrum with Peter and has the experience and knowledge that has enabled Pūniu River Care to effectively grow and develop the nursery for our current expansion.
+He has also worked at Growing Spectrum with Peter and has the experience and knowledge that has enabled Pūniu River Care to effectively grow and develop the nursery for our first expansion.

 Further development started in 2019 to accomodate the growth of our organisation and to increase the number of plants being produced annually.
 Our Nursery now has new space with fully irrigated hard stands which has increased our ability to take 700,000 plants per year.